indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

     a feature that was dropped in version 0.5.
 The name of the file (or disabling of the feature) can be controlled via the :py:attr:`PythonExecutable.licenses_filename` attribute.
+  * A new ``pyoxidizer rust-project-licensing`` command for printing licensing information for Rust projects.
+This can be used to help debug Rust licensing issues or to generate licensing content for any Rust project.

 Other Relevant Changes
 ^^^^^^^^^^^^^^^^^^^^^^